Tony Janiro: Post-boxing

 Janiro was portrayed by Kevin Mahon in Martin Scorsese's biopic of Jake LaMotta, Raging Bull (1980).
-In the film the comment of LaMotta's wife that Janiro looks handsome leads to a jealous rage, culminating in a brutal beating by LaMotta.
+In the film, a comment that Janiro looks handsome by LaMotta's wife, Vicky, provokes a brutal beating in their bout by LaMotta out of jealous rage.

 Personal life

 Tony Janiro died of kidney failure after suffering a heart attack in his home in the spring of 1985.
 He was survived by his sister, Mrs. Amelia Marian; a brother, Frank of Youngstown, and granddaughter Tracy Janiro Zingaro.
 Funeral services for Janiro were held at St. Christine's Roman Catholic Church, in Youngstown.